bmkarahadian/Voronoi_Diagram/README.md

 When all n polygons are drawn, we are left with a Voronoi diagram that fills the boundary space.

 See the included .png file for a static finished product.
-See the Wikipedia page for Voronoi Diagrams for more information.
+See the Wikipedia page for Voronoi Diagrams for more information (https://en.wikipedia.org/wiki/Voronoi_diagram).
 And see https://bmkarahadian.shinyapps.io/fresno_vaccine_voronoi/ for the leaflet/shiny app I built to visualize the Fresno County data.